Five months ago I decided that I wanted to fulfil a dream to explore Scotland, and its ancient and hallowed single malt industry.

 I wanted to share this experience with the world; with the tried and true connoisseurs as well as those just starting their road into the wonderful world of whisky.

-On my trip to Scotland I decided to make a point of heading up north to see the Old Pulteney distillery in Wick.
+On my adventures in scotland I decided to make a point of heading up north to see the Old Pulteney distillery in Wick.
 The Old Pulteney 12 was once one of my favorite malts.
 The distillery which used to be the most northerly on the Scottish mainland is definitely worth a visit if you brave the journey up.

 It’s still a small and very quaint little place where every element of their operation seems to be squeezed into the cracks and crevices.